 5) Learn about the Start-up Visa Scheme

 The Start-up Visa scheme was introduced by the UK government to help promising prospective founders, including international graduates, with credible business ideas and the support of eligible sponsors to remain in the UK and start their own businesses. , Therefore, if you are a current international student with a student visa, it’s a good idea to learn about this visa option.

 Also, check to see if your university is an eligible Start-up Visa sponsor.
 You can see the full list on UK Government’s website here.

 If your university is on the list, then it is best to approach them as your first point of contact and enquire further from their business support department.

 This is perhaps one of the most important parts.
 You have to really believe that you, as an individual, have what it takes to pursue your goals.
 If you are looking for more inspirational stories why not read our interview with another company made by students.

-*disclaimer: None of the content presented in this article, or on this website, constitutes immigration and/or legal advice.
-The content is simply a reflection of our own previous experience.
-If you are seeking immigration advice, you are advised to seek legal advice from an authorised/qualified legal professional and/or body.
+*Disclaimer: None of the content presented in this article, or on this website, constitutes immigration and/or legal advice.
+The content is simply a reflection of our own previous experiences.
+If you are seeking immigration advice, you are advised to seek legal advice from an authorized/qualified legal professional and/or body.